JiaxuLou/JiaxuLou.github.io/_pages/publications.md

 image: publication.jpg
 ---

-During my high school study, I conducted in-depth investigation and research on some topics in AI, psychology and neuroscience.
+During my high school study, I conducted in-depth investigation and research on some topics in AI, neuroscience, and psychology.
 Here are a list of my studies.

 ***